vasile007/confessionverse-backend/README.md

 No secrets committed to Git

-IAM role attached to EC2 for SSM access
+IAM role used for secure container deployment

-Private database networking

-Minimal attack surface (only Nginx publicly exposed)
+Minimal public attack surface (only Nginx exposed)

-CI/CD uses IAM user with scoped permissions

 📊 Logging & Configuration